-David Trevino is entering his fourth year as an assistant strength and conditioning coach at North Texas and works in conjunction with multiple sports.
+David Trevino is entering his fifth year as an assistant strength and conditioning coach at North Texas and works in conjunction with multiple sports.

 He is the first assistant for the North Texas Football Performance Program and also serves as the strength and conditioning coach for both the softball and soccer teams.